 Wrap the foil around the bulb so it’s securely closed.

-Then, place the foil packet in the oven for about 25-30 minutes until the cloves are tender.
+To roast garlic in the oven, place the foil packet in the hot oven for about 25-30 minutes until the cloves are tender.

 The amount of time it takes to roast does depend on the size of your bulb.
 If it’s larger, it will take longer to roast, sometimes up to 40 to 45 minutes.